DataScience4Psych/DataScience4Psych/README.md

 [See the attribution page for specifics]( https://datascience4psych.github.io/DataScience4Psych/front-matter.html#attribution)

+## How to cite these notes

+Garrison, S. Mason.
+(2021).
+Data Science for Psychologists.
+Retrieved year-month-day from [URL].

+# In-progress

+These course notes are a living document.
+Some sections have been written while others are still under construction.
+If the parts you are interested in aren't finished yet, please check back at a later time.
+Feedback and suggestions are welcome.

 # License

 This work is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.
 More details can be found [here](https://datascience4psych.github.io/DataScience4Psych/license.html).